Wang Dengping: Biography

 Wang Dengping was born in Feixi County in East China's Anhui Province.
-He studied radio electronics at Tsinghua University in the 1970s, and has a master's degree in political science from the Central Party School.
+He studied radio electronics at Tsinghua University in the 1970s, and has a master's degree in political science from the Central Party School of the Chinese Communist Party.

-Wang enlisted in the PLA in 1970, in the middle of the Cultural Revolution, and served as a platoon leader before becoming a political officer.
+Wang enlisted in the People's Liberation Army (PLA) in 1970, in the middle of the Cultural Revolution, and served as a platoon leader before becoming a political officer.
 He spent part of his career in Beijing in the PLA General Political Department's Propaganda Department, first as deputy director of an unidentified bureau, and then as director.
 For a time he served as the secretary of General Zhou Keyu.
 Afterwards, he joined the navy as deputy political commissar of the North Sea Fleet's Qingdao Support Base.
 He was promoted to the rank of rear admiral in July 2002.

 In 2002, Wang embarked on a navy expedition that circumnavigated the globe.
 He worked closely with the commander of this expedition, Vice Admiral Ding Yiping.
 Wang later wrote an article describing the experience, entitled "The Chinese People's Navy's First Around-The-World Voyage."

 In 2003, Wang was promoted to political commissar of the Qingdao Support Base.
 From 2006 to 2009, Wang served as political commissar of the Navy Equipment Department.
 In 2009, Wang became political commissar of the North Sea Fleet.
 He attained the rank of vice admiral in July 2011.
 In 2012, he was assigned to the South Sea Fleet, and Bai Wenqi succeeded him as political commissar of the North Sea Fleet.
 As a vice admiral, he was the highest ranking of the three fleet commissars.
 Wang was a deputy to the 11th National People's Congress (2008–2013).

 Wang accompanied then Director of the PLA General Political Department, General Li Jinai, on two separate delegations: one to New Zealand and Chile in 2010, and one to North Korea in 2011.
 Additionally, he participated in a delegation to Sri Lanka and India in 2012, which was led by then Minister of Defense General Liang Guanglie.

 In December 2014, Wang was appointed deputy political commissar of the PLA Navy.